carrotsearch/gatsby-plugin-relativize/readme.md

 A Gatsby plugin that post-processes the output to remove the dependency on absolute URLs.
 The post-processed site should work when deployed at any URL prefix.

 The plugin is pretty much a fork of [gatsby-plugin-ifps](https://github.com/moxystudio/gatsby-plugin-ipfs).
-The difference is in how it arrives at the runtime {{pathPrefix}} to use.
+The difference is in how it arrives at the runtime `pathPrefix` to use.

 ## Installation